 - agree that the holder of the SRA marketing authorization can share with the relevant NMRAs the assessment and inspection reports for the FPP that it intends to submit for accelerated registration

-- be willing to share additional information with the relevant NMRAs, in line with the principles of the procedure, if requested to do so (for example, information to be included in the list of participating SRAs, see Annex 2).
+- be willing to share additional information with the relevant NMRAs, in line with the principles of the procedure, if requested to do so (for example, information to be included in the list of participating SRAs, see Appendix 2).

-Pilot steps for applicants, SRAs and NMRAs
+Steps for applicants, SRAs and NMRAs

 - The interested holder (applicant) of the SRA marketing authorization: